wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-bat-olitiau.md

 **Movement:** average, fly fast <br>
 **Morale:** coward <br>

-Bats have a very keen hearing, allowing them to easily spot their preys and predators in the dark: as long as they can hear, they can detect invisible creatures.
+Bats have a very keen hearing, allowing them to easily spot their prey and predators in the dark: as long as they can hear, they can detect invisible creatures.

 **Attacks (1/round)**

 <ins>Rake</ins>.
 The olitiau makes a melee attack (1), on a hit the target must save vs poison or start dying.

 <span class="alchemy"> **Olitiau Venom**.
 Save or start dying. </span>